felixandrewsapalaran/Unit-3-Phrase-Hunters/README.md

 # Phrase-Hunters (Unit 3) Techdegree Project

-Createa word guessing game: "Phrase Hunter."
+Created word guessing game: "Phrase Hunter."
 You'll use Python and OOP(Object-Oriented Programming) approaches to select a phrase at random, hidden from the player.
 A player tries to guess the phrase by inputting individual characters.
 A player tries to guess the phrase by inputting individual characters.
 Can they guess the phrase before they run out of attempts?

 **Rules of the Game**